Experiential Explanations for Reinforcement Learning

 \textbf{Environment customization.} We require an environment with multiple reward classes---positive rewards as well as one or more sources of negative rewards---thus we created a custom task where the agent is placed in a room with a goal (a green square) and other objects represented by colored shapes that we could assign to neutral or negative reward values when approached.
 The environment provides sparse rewards; a positive reward of $(1- \frac{steps}{\text{max allowed steps}})$ for reaching a green goal tile (the minigrid default) and $-1$ for stepping into a dangerous object.
 Both the goal and stepping on the dangerous object terminate the episode.
 All other states and actions produce zero reward.

-\textbf{Agent training.} Our base agent policy model is the advantage actor-critic (A2C)~\cite{willems-2018} optimized using the exponential policy optimization algorithm (PPO) \cite{schulman2017proximal}.
+\myparagraph{Agent training.} Our base agent policy model is the advantage actor-critic (A2C)~\cite{willems-2018} optimized using the exponential policy optimization algorithm (PPO) \cite{schulman2017proximal}.
 A state observation is an image of the grid constrained by a limited field of view.
-We include more technical details about the agent's architecture and training in appendix \ref{appendix:agent}.
+We include more technical details about the agent's architecture and training in Appendix \ref{appendix:agent}.